 About 45 miles SE of Zion National Park

-Long a favorite of dune-buggy enthusiasts, Coral Pink Sand Dunes has recently been attracting an increasing number of campers, hikers, photographers, and all-around nature lovers as well.
-While big boys -- and some big girls -- play with their expensive motorized toys, others hike; hunt for wildflowers, scorpions, and lizards; or just sit and wiggle their toes in the smooth, cool sand.
+Long a favorite of dune-buggy enthusiasts, Coral Pink Sand Dunes (which has an entry separate from Zion's) attracts an increasing number of campers, hikers, photographers, and all-around nature lovers as well.
+While big boys—and some big girls—play with their expensive motorized toys, others hike; hunt for wildflowers, scorpions, and lizards; or just sit and wiggle their toes in the smooth, cool sand.
 The colors are especially rich at sunrise and sunset.
 Early-morning visitors will find the tracks of yesterday's dune buggies gone, replaced by the tracks of lizards, kangaroo rats, snakes, and the rest of the park's animal kingdom, who venture out in the coolness of night, once all the people have departed.

 At about 6,000 feet of elevation, the park gets warm in summer, with temperatures easily reaching the mid-90s Fahrenheit (in the neighborhood of 35°C).
 Winters are usually relatively mild, although snow and bitterly cold temperatures are not unheard of.
 Our choice for a visit is May, June, September, or October, when it's delightfully cool at night but warm enough during the day to enjoy burying your toes in the cooling sand.
 There are also fewer people there at those times.